Tuesdaythe13th/AccessibleDeepAgent/README.md

 ---

 **Built with fairness and accessibility at the core.
-Making AI work for everyone.**
+Innovating on the love of making ai for everyone.**